-The project gains understanding on 1) how energy demand is affected through social practices of multi-locality; 2) what kinds of opportunities and tensions multi-locality brings to energy transition; 3) and how political interventions on multi-locality could be reimagined for sustainable societies.
+The MULTILOCAL-project explores energy demand as an outcome of multilocal social practices particularly in the context of second home dwellers.
+The project gains understanding on how energy demand is affected through social practices of multi-locality; what kinds of opportunities and tensions multi-locality brings to energy transition; and how political interventions on multi-locality could be reimagined for sustainable societies.

 Research Council of Finland